Najipian/crawler/README.md

 2 - run "composer install" in the project root directory

-3 - create database useing db.sql file
+3 - create database using db.sql file

 4 - add your database username , password and database name to config\db.php file